MiroW-L/Workshop-5/README.md

 - It was quite long and confusing too, which I expected high technology words that are displayed.
 With the x-axis days and lengths, functions, and title and labels.
 I pasted the code on live studio code, and I was quite surprised that it worked.
 ![Screenshot 2025-01-22 181531](https://github.com/user-attachments/assets/9790ca38-b638-42ab-b45f-4aeec7384fe6)
 ![Screenshot 2025-01-22 181548](https://github.com/user-attachments/assets/ee469aea-e5b5-4cc6-8bb5-703025526c4a)
-- Using this long example; the idea was quite different from mine, because I wanted to make a graph but make it more like a star constellation.
-So I decided of taking the lines off and the small dark circles will swap into an image of the moon I have downloaded.
+- This graph was too advanced, so it was only testing.
+So I decided to make the one from the lectures, which was the bar graph with the image included.

-- I also added a few bits of the code from www.chatgpt.com and plus www.google.com
+- (screenshots from the computer.)

 ## Conclusion(+ further improvement)
 -
 -